-For Christmas in 2015, I gifted a PlayStation 4 to my other-half and stepson after listening to them lament for months that they wanted one.
+For Christmas in 2015, I gifted a PlayStation 4 to my other-half and stepson.
 Ethan was eight-years old at the time and became enamoured with Little Big Planet 3 throughout the holidays despite not seeing the franchise before; and hours were spent streaming on Twitch so friends and family could stop by to say hello to him.

 While his excitement was lovely to see, Pete and I hardly got to touch the controller so we were looking forward to getting in some ‘adult’ gaming during our week off work.
 A friend had kindly lent us a batch of titles including The Elder Scrolls Online (ESO) so we were geared up and ready to go – but then my other-half came down with flu and passed several days drifting in and out of sleep.
 Talk about sod’s law.